 4.5.6.3 Support for predictable latency

 Traffic originating from many real time applications has stringent requirements in terms of latency and its jitter along with certain reliability constraints.
 Such traffic is referred to as latency sensitive traffic.
-Latency sensitive traffic requires packets to be delivered with predictable latency in terms of both its average and its worst cases over the wireless.
-Such traffic typically shows periodic patterns with burst arrival of packets.
+Latency sensitive traffic requires packets to be delivered with predictable latency in terms of both its average and (#11826) the worst case values its worst cases over the wireless.
+Such traffic typically shows periodic patterns with burst arrival of packets (#10191) in each interval.

 This standard defines mechanism(s) such as restricted TWT (35.9 (Restricted TWT (r-TWT))) to enable the BSS to use enhanced medium access protection and resource reservation to provide predictable latency with higher reliability for latency sensitive traffic over the wireless link.